1031 Exchanges in Commercial Real Estate

-Debt yield, is a measure of risk for commercial mortgage lenders.
-It takes into account the net operating income of a commercial property to determine how quickly the lender could recoup their funds in the event of default.
+Debt yield is a measure of risk for commercial mortgage lenders.
+It takes into account the net operating income of a commercial property to determine how quickly the lender could recoup funds in the event of default.

 Debt service coverage ratio or DSCR, is a comparison between net operating income and debt service on an annual basis and is generally one of the most important considerations when a commercial mortgage broker, lender or bank is underwriting a loan.

 An interest-only loan is a type of loan in which the borrower only needs to pay the interest, not the principal, for a specific amount of time.
 This period will typically be laid out in the loan agreement.
 After the interest-only period of the loan ends, the loan will become a typical, amortizing loan, in which the borrower contributes to both the interest and the principal of the loan with each payment.

 Securitization in Commercial Real Estate